Wherever you are, share your love of the road by joining women worldwide as we ride 100km in a celebration of cycling community. We ride together.

 On Sunday, 23rd July Women’s 100 rides will be taking place all round the world.
 If you can’t find a Women’s 100 ride near you, or if your local ride is fully booked, why not plan your own?
 Whether it’s you on your own or a whole group of friends, we ride together.

 Planning a ride is easy.
 Plot your route, plan your roll out time, and share it with friends and fellow riders online.
-Read on for some tips on planning your ride, then fill out the form below.
+Read on for some tips on planning your ride.

 1. If you’re going to be leading a ride, for your peace of mind and ours, we would recommend that you – or someone in your group – is first aid trained.
 That way, should there be an incident, you’ll be prepared.